 Excavation in the Area B (denoted here B2) was the continuation of the previous season conducted during 2016 (Freikman et al. 2017).
 The main goal of season 2021 was to collect additional material in order to reinforce the dating of the walls of the fortified compound to the Middle Bronze II period and accomplish the excavation of the remains of the structure B1013 partially excavated in 2016.
 Area B2 was expanded both inside the walls W3 and W2, and outside them, in order to enlarge the area abutting the fortifications and archeological material, and reinforce the evidence of dating the whole complex to the Middle Bronze period.

-In the course of the 2021 season we have continued the excavation of the area in the South-Eastern corner of the fortified compound expanding the area around the walls W1011 and W1019 revealed in 2016 (Figs. 2, 3).
+In the course of the 2021 season we have continued the excavation of the area in the South-Eastern corner of the fortified compound expanding the area around the walls W1011 and W1019 revealed in 2016 (Figs. 2–3).
 During the last season we have found fragmentarily preserved remains of walls W1047 and W1048, both built along the west-east axis.
 They are built of two rows of fieldstones of small/medium size, although the one of the rows of the wall W1048 was mostly robbed.
 Wall W1048 abuts W1019 creating a roughly straight corner.
 Taking to account the results of both seasons, we may now propose that walls W1008, W1011, W1019, W1047 and W1048 are severely damaged remains of a single roughly rectangular structure (hereafter, building B1013, Fig. 4).
 Moreover, remains of the wall W1047 show no evidence of connection to the wall W1008, and may be interpreted as part of a passageway created by the two walls, leading into this building (Fig. 5).
 All these features belong to the earlier phase 1B of the compound in area B2 and may alter our interpretation of the remains of a burial found: severely disturbed human remains mixed with large fragments of a secondary used pithos were found in this corner earlier enclosed by the walls W1011 and W1008 (Freikman et al. 2017)Based on the results of the last season of excavation, we may cautiously assume that the original location of the burial was inside the building B1013, and was later moved to the recent location as it was robbed by the inhabitants of stratum 1A.
 This conclusion may be reinforced by the finds such as the scarab described below.

 In addition, an area of 100 m² adjacent to the wall W3 was excavated down to the bedrock outside of the compound.
 It is 0.7 m higher than the area inside it due to a steep difference of the bedrock level.
 The living surface B1044 abutting the compound wall from outside is placed directly on top of the bedrock or pockets of sediments located in the shallow depressions.
 Similar to the other parts of area B2, no in situ material, walls or other architectural features later than Middle Bronze II period were found here, and almost all the material is dated to this period.